ddragoti/SitePoint-Mobile-Channel/Articles/api_mobile.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
-and if you browse to the URL http://127.0.0.1:8000/ you will see a placeholder website that convinces you that you have done everything correctly up till now.
+and if you browse to the URL http://127.0.0.1:8000/ you will see a placeholder website that convinces you that you have done everything correctly so far.

-So now you have created the bare skeleton of the site, next we will build an app (just a container) which houses a model (as in Model-View-Controller).
+So now you have created the bare skeleton of the site.
+Now we will build an app (just a container) which houses a model (as in Model-View-Controller).
 A model is the source of data for your app.
-We are not going to talk too much about this but you can refer to more information about how to use models properly on the django website or any other MVC site.
+You can refer to more information about how to use models properly on the django website or any other MVC site.
 ```
 $ python manage.py startapp fishes
 ```